BachAmadou/soloProject/README.md

 # Google fonts clone - Chingu Voyage 13 pre-work project
-This is a the README file for a clone Google font app repo, which is the solo projoct of Chingu tier 1.
-In this app you will get to mess aroung.
+This is a the README file for clone Google font clone repo, which is the solo projoct of Chingu tier 1.
 I used for this app, vanilla HTML, CSS and JavaScript.

 ## Use resources:
-Font awesome:
+Font awesome

 Google fonts